berylcczhang/TEST/doc/sphinx/cloudy.rst

 of the fiducial choices of these factors.

-Once the outer radius is known, cloudy_slug can set the starting radius and density in a two different ways.
+Once the outer radius is known, cloudy_slug can set the starting radius and density in a three different ways.
 The default option is to assume there there is a fully-filled HII region with negligible radiation pressure, in which case the inner radius will be set to :math:`10^{-3} r_{\mathrm{II}}`, and the density will be set to